pyanderson/github-unwatch/README.md

 ```

 ## Safelist
-If exists some repositories you don't want unwatch, create a txt or json file named "safelist" and put in all repositories that should not be touched.
+If exists some repositories that you don't want unwatch, create a txt or json file named `safelist.(txt|json)` and put in all repositories that should not be touched.

 Text file example: